 The idea of the Charity Oars came about after a rather difficult 3 years.
-In 2011 I suffered a massive pulmonary embolism after a trauma to my right leg, the journey since that date has (at times) been anything but a bundle of laughs.
+In 2011 I suffered a massive pulmonary embolism after trauma to my right leg, the journey since that date has (at times) been anything but a bundle of laughs.
 Good days were far outnumbered by bad days.
 But you have to be strong and be resilient and above all you have to (even during the darkest of days) believe that health issues (both physical and mental) will improve and that you will find a way to live with the results of the trauma.

 In 2013 I had been in training for a half marathon, my intentions were to raise awareness and funds for Thrombosis UK.
 Things were going “well” right up until the 16th August when my wife and I were the unlucky recipients of a careless driver in a Mercedes who, whilst driving was otherwise distracted.

-Well after the run in with the chap in the Mercedes, it was decided that a safer and “keep Paul out of harm’s way” plan should be thought up.
+Well after the run-in with the chap in the Mercedes, it was decided that a safer and “keep Paul out of harm’s way” plan should be thought up.

 The Charity Oars have been handcrafted by Jack Westerman, a talented and exceptionally creative boat builder and there they sat in my office (the Old Village Sweet Shop) slowly collecting dust.
-It was then I started thinking of the novel idea of getting the Oars signed by sportsmen and women, television and film stars as well as popular public figures and then auction them off in support of Thrombosis UK.
+It was then I started thinking of the novel idea of getting the Oars signed by sportsmen and women, television and film stars as well as popular public figures and then auction them off in support of Thrombosis awareness.